Cryental/MemoryJSON/README.md

 // Run pre-processing table.
 It has all AoBScan data that might be required for running functions.
 (Boolean Type) trainer.RunPreProcessing();

-// Get List of Functions
-var functions = trainer.GetAllFunctions();
-// Returns String with boolean, float, int, etc. You can use Enable and Disable for boolean type, and use SetValve for other number types. var getFunctionType = functions["Show Ghosts"].GetType();

 // Get Tab
 var generalTrainers = trainer.FindTab("General");

+// Get List of Functions
+var functions = generalTrainers.GetAllFunctions();
+// Returns String with boolean, float, int, etc. You can use Enable and Disable for boolean type, and use SetValve for other number types. var getFunctionType = generalTrainers["Show Ghosts"].GetType();

 // Use Functions
 generalTrainers.SearchFunction("Movement Speed").SetValve("1");